-If you’re unable to drive the vehicle, Roadside Assistance will, whenever possible, fix the vehicle so that it’s operational.
-If a vehicle needs to be refueled, you’ll be responsible for the cost.
+If your guest is unable to drive the vehicle, roadside assistance will, whenever possible, fix the vehicle so that it’s operational.
+If a vehicle needs to be refueled, your guest will be responsible for the cost.

 Towing after unsuccessful on-the-spot assistance

 If on-the-spot assistance is unsuccessful, the vehicle and any luggage or cargo will be towed.
-We’ll contact your host to ask for their preferred garage within 20 miles.
-If we’re unable to reach them, the vehicle will be towed to the nearest garage secure storage unit.
-Turo will cover the towing costs.
+Roadside assistance will contact you to ask for your preferred location to tow the car within 20 miles.
+If they’re unable to reach you, they’ll tow the vehicle to the nearest garage or secure storage unit.

 Recovery after an accident